-- 7.1 If parents apply for an independent review, the Trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil. - 7.2 Applications for an independent review must be made within 15 school days of notice being given to the parents by the Student Disciplinary Committee of its decision to not reinstate a pupil.
+- 7.1 If parents apply for an independent review, the Trust will arrange for an independent panel to review the decision of the local governing body not to reinstate a permanently excluded pupil. - 7.2 Applications for an independent review must be made within 15 school days of notice being given to the parents by the Student Disciplinary Committee of its decision to not reinstate a pupil. - 7.3 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
+Where a 5-member panel is constituted, 2 members will come from the school governors category and 2 members will come from the headteacher/principal category. - A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer - School governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or headteachers/principals during this time - Headteachers/principals or individuals who have been a headteacher/principal within the last 5 years - 7.4 The panel will meet in person, however parents (if the pupil is under 18) or excluded pupils (if they are aged 18 years or older) can request a meeting to be held via the use of remote access. - 7.5 A person may not serve as a member of a review panel if they:

-- 7.3 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
-Where a 5-member panel is constituted, 2 members will come from the school governors category and 2 members will come from the headteacher category. - A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer - School governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or headteachers during this time - Headteachers or individuals who have been a headteacher within the last 5 years - 7.4 A person may not serve as a member of a review panel if they: - Are a member or director of the Trust, or the governing board of the excluding school - Are the headteacher of the excluding school, or have held this position in the last 5 years - Are an employee of the Trust, or the governing board, of the excluding school (unless they are employed as a headteacher at another school) - Have, or at any time have had, any connection with the Trust, school, governing board, parents or pupil, or the incident leading to the exclusion, which might reasonably be taken to raise doubts about their impartially - Have not had the required training within the last 2 years (see appendix 1 for what training must cover) - 7.5 A clerk will be appointed to the panel. - 7.6 The independent panel will decide one of the following: - Uphold the governing board's decision - Recommend that the governing board reconsiders reinstatement - Quash the governing board's decision and direct that they reconsider reinstatement (only when the decision is judged to be flawed) - 7.7 The panel's decision can be decided by a majority vote.
+- Are a member or director of the Trust, or the local governing body of the excluding academy - Are the principal of the excluding academy, or have held this position in the last 5 years - Are an employee of the Trust, or the local governing body, of the excluding academy (unless they are employed as a headteacher/principal at another school) - Have, or at any time have had, any connection with the Trust, trust board, academy, local governing body, parents or pupil, or the incident leading to the exclusion, which might reasonably be taken to raise doubts about their impartially - Have not had the required training within the last 2 years (see appendix 1 for what training must cover) - 7.6 A clerk will be appointed to the panel. - 7.7 The independent panel will decide one of the following: - Uphold the local governing body's decision - Recommend that the local governing body reconsiders reinstatement - Quash the local governing body's decision and direct that they reconsider reinstatement (only when the decision is judged to be flawed) - 7.8 The panel's decision can be decided by a majority vote.
 In the case of a tied decision, the chair has the casting vote.